Therapy & Supervision

 - Experience more appreciation for each other

-- See each other more clearly and appreciatively
+- See each other more clearly and understand each other better

 - Get insight into your preferences and needs in the relationship